About the New York School-Based Health Alliance

 The New York School-Based Health Alliance was formed in 1992 as an advocacy organization representing the interests of school-based health centers (SBHCs) in New York State.
 The Coalition, as it was called at the time, became a 501(c)(3) not-for-profit organization in 2009.

-The Alliance, as it is now titled, is governed by a Board of Directors who are a volunteer group of dedicated professionals committed to the continued delivery of health care services to children and adolescents through SBHCs.
-Viju Jacob, MD, from Urban Health Plan is the current Chair of the Board of Directors.
+The Alliance, as it is now titled, is a 501(c)(6) membership organization governed by a Board of Directors who are a volunteer group of dedicated professionals committed to the continued delivery of health care services to children and adolescents through SBHCs.
+Stephen Marshall, DDS, MPH is the current Chair of the Board of Directors.

 NYSBHA is a state affiliate of the School-Based Health Alliance (SBHA,www.sbh4all.org), formerly the National Assembly on School-Based Health Care (NASBHC).
 SBHA advocates for national and state policies, programs and funding that will sustain, grow, and integrate school-based health care into our nation’s health care and education systems to promote greater academic success.